andrewdalpino/ProtHash/README.md

 ## Key Features

-- **Blazing fast and efficient**: ProtHash uses as little as 3% of its ESMC teacher's total parameters to achieve near perfect cosine similarity between the two embedding spaces.
+- **Blazing fast and efficient**: ProtHash uses less than 1.5% of its ESMC teacher's total parameters to achieve near perfect cosine similarity between the two embedding spaces.

 - **Structurally-relevant embeddings**: Structurally similar proteins will show up nearby in the embedding space enabling downstream tasks such as clustering, classification, and locality-sensitive hashing based on atomic structure.